kkannappan/edx-documentation/en_us/course_authors/source/cohorts/cohorted_courseware.rst

    are visible to all students enrolled in your course, regardless of the cohort group that they belong to.

 #.
-In Studio, select **Course Outline**.
+In Studio, select **Content**, then select **Outline**.
 #.
-For each component that you want to make visible to a particular content group or groups ...
+For each component that you want to make visible only to a particular content group or groups, click the **Visibility Settings** icon.
 #.
+In the **Editing visibility** dialog, select **Specific Content Groups**, then select the checkbox for each content group to which you want the current component to be visible.
+#.
+Click **Save**.

+.. note:: If some content in the current course section is visible only to particular groups, you see a note in the sidebar indicating this.

 .. _View course as a content group